adferrand/docker-backuppc/README.md

 * Provides a full-featured BackupPC version 4.1.1 ready to work.
 In particular, all backup protocols embedded by BackupPC are supported.
 * BackupPC Admin web UI is exposed on 8080 port by an embedded lighttpd server.
 Available protocols are HTTP or HTTPS through a self-signed SSL certificate.
 * Existing BackupPC configuration & pool are self-upgraded at first run of a newly created container instance.
 It allows for instance dockerisation of a pre-existing BackupPC v3.X instance.
 * Container image is constructed on top of an Alpine distribution to reduce the footprint.
-Image size is ~300MB.
+Image size is below 80MB.

 # Basic usage